goccy/go-modrank/README.md

 ## Detecting go.mod and Retrieving Dependency Graphs

-The tool clones repositories, navigates to paths containing go.mod, and executes go mod graph.
+The tool clones repositories, navigates to paths containing go.mod, and executes `go mod graph`.
 It then analyzes the results to construct a dependency graph of Go modules.
-If multiple go.mod files exist, the tool constructs as many dependency graphs as needed.
+If multiple go.mod files are found, a graph will be created for each one.

 ## Scoring Modules Based on the Dependency Graph